Keicho Ichibu Die Study now available!

 Gaps between Strokes

 To the bottom left of stroke 2 is a die chip.
-This example is the later die state, where this chip is less prominent.
+This example is the re-engraved die state, where this chip is less prominent.

 Re-Engraving in Kao (on some)